tejasri19/P2PNet-Paddy/README.md

 ## Deep Learning based framework for panicle counting in  UAV captued paddy crop

-The dataset and code will be made available soon.
+The dataset will be made available soon.

 Stay tuned!